ts7even/Frontier/README.md

 # Frontier Project

 ## Navigation
-- [FINANCE.md](FINANCE.md) - This markdown file show all finance concepts used in the Frontier project and its mathematical and theoretical components.
+- [FINANCE.md](FINANCE.md) - This the table of contents to show all finance concepts used in the Frontier project and its mathematical and theoretical components.
 - [1screener](#Stock-Screener) - This folder is the beta, capm, alpha capm (Alpha Adjusted), and sharpe ratio for each individual stock in the SP500 index.
 - [2portfolio](#Portfolio-Efficient-Frontier) - This folder is a simulated portfolio (Efficient Frontier) that shows optimal weights in the portfolio including same stats from [1screener].
 - [3factorModels](#Fama-French-5-Factor-Model) - This folder is the Fama French 5 factor model that replaces the CAPM.
 It is a multi-varate regression and expected return of assets.